Duncan McArthur: Death

 McArthur was buried in Grandview Cemetery, Chillicothe, Ross County, Ohio, US.
 The trust established in his will later became the subject of litigation that went before the U.S. Supreme Court in McArthur v.
 Scott.

 Legacy

 The small village of McArthur, Ohio, the seat of Vinton County, is named for him.

 McArthur founded the city of Greenfield, Ohio in 1799.
 Greenfield is located at N39 21.11958 W83 22.96284 (GPS coordinates), about 21 miles due west of Chillicothe.
 State Route 28, which runs between Greenfield and Chillicothe, in 1973 was named as General Duncan McArthur Highway per act of the 113th Ohio General Assembly.

+The execution of McArthur's will resulted in a United States Supreme Court case, McArthur v.
+Scott (1885).
+The will bequeathed a future interest to his unborn grandchildren, but that stipulation was set aside.
+Later, those grandchildren contested the will's execution.
+The Supreme Court held that the decree setting aside their interest was not binding on them because their virtual representative at the hearing was antagonistic to their interest.